khiemauto/ocp4-metal-install/README.md

    - NIC2 connected to the OCP network
    - Load the Rocky-8.7-x86_64-minimal.iso image into the CD/DVD drive
 1. Boot all virtual machines so they each are assigned a MAC address
-1. Shut down all virtual machines except for 'ocp-svc'
 1. Use the VMware ESXi dashboard to record the MAC address of each vm, these will be used later to set static IPs

 ## Configure Environmental Services